 The SENDCo is available to meet with you to discuss your child's progress or any concerns/worries you may have.
-(Wed, Thurs, Friday)
+Please make an appointment through the office or via the email admin@bishopstawton-primary.org

 All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report.